madjugglers/pattern-book/14_appendix_d_7club2ct.md

-Appendix D? – 7 Club 2-Count Exposed
+Appendix D – 7 Club 2-Count Exposed
 ====================================

 Seven clubs is the playground for the serious club passer.
 Six clubs is easy.
 Eight is hard.
 Seven is just right.